gregsaun/prusa_i3_bear_upgrade/README.md

 ![3DFused](doc/partners/3d_fused.png) &nbsp;[3DFused](https://3dfused.com/) is helping the Bear development team with linear motion knowledge and will sell custom linear rail kit for the Bear Upgrade.

-Grégoire Saunier is the inventor of the Original Bear Upgrade frame and extruder.
+Grégoire Saunier is the original designer of the Bear Upgrade frame and extruder.

-Florian Däubler, Josh Jones and Stefan Maue are active developers supporting the work of Grégoire Saunier.
+Bendix Sørensen, Florian Däubler, Josh Jones, and Stefan Maue are active contributors.

-Barry Danks, David Ogles, Florian Däubler, Josh Jones, Nathan Denkin, Orlando from All3DMakers, Termlimit are admins of the Bear community and help with translations.
+Barry Danks, David Ogles, Florian Däubler, Josh Jones, Nathan Denkin, Orlando from All3DMakers, Termlimit are admins of the Bear community and help with documentation.